Litton Das: Caribbean Premiere League

-Das played for Gazi Group Barishal in the 2020-21 Bangabandhu T20 Cup.
-In April 2021, he was signed by Karachi Kings to play in the rescheduled matches in the 2021 Pakistan Super League.
+In March 2023, Das was bought by the Kolkata Knight Riders for ₹50 lakh, for the 2023 Indian Premier League season.
+He played only one match in that season scoring 4 runs.

 International career

 2015-2019

 Das made his Test debut against India on 10 June 2015.
 He made his One Day International debut, also against India, on 18 June 2015.
 He made his Twenty20 International debut against South Africa on 5 July 2015.

 On 2 March 2017, Bangladesh's captain Mushfiqur Rahim was asked to play as a batsman only, with Das becoming the wicket-keeper for the Test series against Sri Lanka.